22 Mar This is why you need to make music part of your marketing strategy

 The reasons for its enduring success are manifold.
 Neurologists have discovered that every single section of our brains responds to music, spanning everything from the ancient and primitive limbic system to the frontal cortex, a complex reaction that no other human activity is thought to be capable of causing.
 What’s certain is that from tribal rituals to concert recitals, there isn’t a society in history that hasn’t had music at the centre of its existence.
 As Zoe Cormier states in her book Sex, Drugs & Rock n Roll: The Science Of Hedonism & The Hedonism Of Science:

 “While music once was thought to be a by-product of language, it seems that in fact we were making music long, long before we were forming words, communicating with each other with melodies and rhythms: as the ancient expression goes, ‘we sang before we spoke’.
 To ignore the importance of music to the human condition – and especially, the unparalleled way it can influence our emotions – is to completely disregard what humans are: the musical monkey.”

 Want to know how 40,000 years of musical evolution can help your film, game or ad campaign reach the parts that images alone simply can’t?
-You need Unlocking The Sync: A band’s guide to brands, and a brand’s guide to bands, a pay-what-you-feel eGuide to the often complex relationship between music makers and music users.
+You need Unblocking The Sync: A band’s guide to brands, and a brand’s guide to bands, a pay-what-you-feel eGuide to the often complex relationship between music makers and music users.
 Written in an informative and plain-speaking style by two-time Music Business Writer of the Year Eamonn Forde alongside our own Kier Wiater Carnihan, it’s an essential helping hand through the often complex world of music licensing and marketing strategy.